kthod861/k_thod_es_de_RG406/README.md

 and
 [SymBuzzer_es-theme-knully](https://github.com/symbuzzer/es-theme-knulli)

-Thanks to them and the comuunity!
+Thanks to them and the comunity!